YoussefSoliman96/Harvard-Submissions/python/Final/README.md

 - project
 - test_project

-## Table of included files
+# Table of included files
-- requirements.txt
-- clients.csv
-- project.py
-- test_project.py
+- requirements.txt --> This file includes all the required libraries to run the application
+- clients.csv --> This file contains all the data of all the clients registered in the bank, including their (id, first name, last name, email, and balance) in order
+- project.py --> This file includes all the execution of all functions and classes
+- test_project.py --> This file is used to unit test some of the functions in the project using pytest
 - README.md

-## Requirements:
+# Requirements:
 This module requires the following modules:
 - pandas (https://pandas.pydata.org/)
 - tabulate (https://pypi.org/project/tabulate/)

-## Installation
+# Installation
 Install as you would normally install a normal module.
 For further information, see:
 1- [https://pandas.pydata.org/getting_started.html]
 2- [https://pypi.org/project/tabulate/]

+## Project